nbreznau/CRI/README.md

 Prior to our main analyses we import data from the Participant Survey including subjective voting on model quality, and the voting during the post-result deliberation.
 The code for these files are contained in the folder **data_prep**.
 It is not necessary to run these as their output is already saved in the **data** folder.
 In the **data_prep** folder are three command files:

 1. `001_CRI_Prep_Subj_Votes.Rmd` - prepares the subjective voting on the quality of models
-2. `002_CRI_Data_Prep.Rmd` - cleans up the variables into workable formats and runs a measurement model to estimate researcher characteristics
+2. `002_CRI_Data_Prep.Rmd` - cleans up the variables into workable formats, prepares shiny app data, provides correlations, and runs a measurement model to estimate researcher characteristics
 3. `003_CRI_Multiverse_Simulation` - sets up data to analyze how much variance we should expect to explain via model specifications

 #### 3. Workflow

 Our primary analyses and result out put are in the **code** folder.
 It contains:

-1. 01_CRI_Descriptives - final cleaning and descriptive analysis
+1. `01_CRI_Descriptives.Rmd` - final cleaning and descriptive analysis
-2. 02_CRI_Common_Specifications -
+2. `02_CRI_Common_Specifications.Rmd` - identifying and counting model specifications and dissimilarities
+3. `03_CRI_Spec_Analysis.Rmd` - plotting specification curves
+4. `04_CRI_Main_Analyses.Rmd` - main regression models aiming to explain variance within and between teams in both effects and subjective conclusions
+5. `05_CRI_Main_Analyses_Variance_Function.Rmd` - variance function regressions that additionally aim to explain variation in variance by team, also contains plots of intercepts and variance against reseracher characteristics
+6. `06_

 ### Important Documents